DanCreative/veracode-go/README.md

 - Added the ```getbuildinfo.do``` and ```getbuildlist.do``` endpoints.
 - Added the ```summary_report``` endpoint.
 - Bug fixes.
+- Updated the fields on the Application model.

 ### Version ```0.6.0```

 <details>
 <summary>See Details</summary>

 - Added Healthcheck endpoint.
 - Added Development Sandboxes endpoints.
 - Minor QOL updates.